Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

-Furthermore, we use the $g'-r'$ red sequence to improve the purity of the cluster member selection.
+Red-sequence selections are frequently used to identify cluster member candidates \citep[e.g.,][]{GladdersYee2000,Koester2007,Rykoff2014,Kluge2024}.
+We therefore fit the $g'-r'$ red sequence of the Coma cluster as a diagnostic reference and to assess how a red-sequence-based member selection would behave.
+However, we do not use this red-sequence selection for the final cluster-member candidate sample, because doing so would introduce a significant bias of the GLF as discussed in the following.

 To determine the red sequence, we determine the ridge of a Gaussian Kernel Density Estimate (KDE) in the $g'-r'$ vs. $m_{g'}$ space.
 For this, we calculate the KDE maxima in bins of ${0.75\,g'\,\mathrm{mag}}$.
-Here, we use all bright galaxies and the preselected quiescent galaxies with $m_{g'}<23.2\,g'\,mag$, as well as only bins containing at least 10 objects.
+Here, we use all bright galaxies (except the three brightest ones) and the preselected quiescent galaxies with $m_{g'}<23.2\,g'\,\mathrm{mag}$, as well as only bins containing at least 10 objects.
 Using linear regression, we fit the red sequence to those maxima of the magnitude bins, giving a red sequence with:

-To determine the red sequence members, we assume an intrinsic red sequence width of $3\sigma\approx 0.1\,\mathrm{mag}$ \citep{Kluge2024}.
-Objects that deviate by less than $3\times \Delta (g'-r')$ from the intrinsic red sequence are considered cluster member candidates.
-This will also include more contamination than the selection in \cite{Zoeller2024}, which used a $2\sigma$ intrinsic width, but here our objective is to obtain a more complete sample and correct for contamination statistically (see Section \ref{sec:referencefield}).
+To determine the red sequence members, we assume an intrinsic red sequence width of $3\sigma\approx 0.1\,\mathrm{mag}$ \citep[][priv. comm.]{Kluge2024}.
+Objects that deviate by less than $3\times \Delta (g'-r')$ from the intrinsic red sequence are considered red sequence members.
 The red sequence selection is visualized in Figure \ref{fig:redseq}, with the maxima of the KDE bins displayed as black dots, the best-fit red sequence as the solid black line, and the limits of the $3\sigma$ intrinsic red sequence as dashed black lines.
-Galaxies considered to be cluster member candidates are depicted in red, and those that are removed in the red sequence selection are shown in blue.
-In total, we find 4829 Coma cluster member candidates in the faint sample.
+Galaxies considered to be red sequence members are depicted in red, and those that are removed in the red sequence selection are shown in blue.
+Note that individual bright galaxies can have relatively large uncertainties and hence are still accounted to the red sequence.